 My name is Stephen Gregory and I live on the Isle of Skye, in North West Scotland, where I make oil paintings and large pastel drawings.

-My pictures, nowadays, depend on a mixing of imagination and looking at people, locations and life.
-I set out to reconnect to the heightened imagination of my teenage years and I try to visualise those narratives, plots and situations in a less inhibited manner.
+These pictures are grounded in varying mixes of note-taking sketches….of people, activities and locations, plus memory and invention.
+I try to reconnect to the heightened imagination of my teenage years and to visualise narratives, plots and situations in a less inhibited manner.

-It just seemed important to challenge myself to make images of humanity and to develop my own inherent style.
+It seemed important to challenge myself to make images of people and human activity and to develop my own inherent style.

 In the past my paintings have had different styles and subjects, and you can find examples of my earlier work on the Gallery Page and through the Links Page.